 7. To Get One’s Sea Legs

-- Meaning: To become acclimated with something new.
+- Meaning: To become acclimated to something new.

 - Example In A Sentence: She has only been here a week, give her some time.
 She will get her sea legs quickly.